-The idea of generating income on YouTube has become an unspoken goal for most vloggers, filmmakers, and humans born during the ‘90s and ‘00s.
+The idea of making money on YouTube has become an unspoken goal for most vloggers, filmmakers, and humans born during the ‘90s and ‘00s.

-And while YouTube is an enormous platform (with a 2019 average of 2.2 billion logged-in viewers each month), there’s also a lot of competition for attention.
+And while YouTube is an enormous platform (with a 2019 average of 2.2 billion logged-in viewers each month), there’s also a lot of competition for attention among YouTube creators.
 Anyone who’s started a channel knows how hard it is to build and hold onto viewers.

-If you want to master YouTube monetization, you’ll have to join the Partner Program.
+Well, if you want to master YouTube monetization, you’ll have to join the YouTube Partner Program.

 It’s true that anyone can put in the time and effort to work their way into the “club.”

-But it’s also true that YouTube wants to reward the people who generate the most ad revenue for them.
-That transforms the relationship into a business partnership where both parties — the user and YouTube — walk away with something of value.
+But it’s also true that YouTube wants to reward the people who generate the most ad revenue for them, especially as more and more people sign up for an ad free content experience.
+This focus on revenue transforms the relationship into a business partnership where both parties — creators and YouTube — walk away with something of value.

 Google (and YouTube by association) is mostly maintained and regulated by automated processes.
-Algorithms patrol YouTube to manage content and uncover trends, so it’s hard to imagine some scheming council voting on every new Partner Program member.
+Algorithms patrol YouTube to manage content and uncover trends, so it’s hard to imagine some scheming council voting on new YouTube Partners.

-Here are the prerequisites you need to hit before you can get accepted:
+Here are the Partner Program prerequisites you need to hit before you can get accepted: